 Myth 3: Rapid Detox Uses General Anesthesia

 Fact: Rapid detox involves sedation, which is a form of anesthesia.
 However, sedation avoids some of the risks and adverse side effects associated with general anesthesia.
-The patient maintains his or her natural physiological reflexes, including the ability to breathe on their own.
-In the past, rapid detox providers used general anesthesia which required patients to be intubated, but medicine has evolved to allow us to achieve the same end results without compromising the safety or comfort of the individual in our care.
+The patient maintains their natural physiological reflexes, including the ability to breathe on their own.
+In the past, rapid detox providers used general anesthesia, which required patients to be intubated.
+Still, medicine has evolved to allow us to achieve the same results without compromising the safety or comfort of the individual in our care.

 Myth 4: All Rapid Detox Centers are the Same

-Fact: Although the idea of putting a patient to sleep during an acute opiate withdrawal might be common between medical providers, how the process is done, how safe it is and the experience of the patient greatly differs.
-Many programs, in order to save money, admit patients on the same day of treatment or even worse, send patients home or to a hotel room immediately after detox.
-These practices can put family members and loved ones in a very difficult place and patients at great physical risks.
-The Waismann Method® requires a total of 5 to 10-day inpatient stay.
-Although rapid detox is a quick method, there are pre and post-procedure care, that cannot be eliminated without jeopardizing patients safety and effectiveness of the treatment.
+Fact: Although the idea of putting a patient to sleep during an acute opiate withdrawal might be common between medical providers, how the process is done, how safe it is, and the experience of the patient dramatically differs.
+To save money, many programs admit patients on the same day of treatment or, even worse, send patients home or to a hotel room immediately after detox.
+These practices can put family members and loved ones in a tough place and patients at significant physical risks.
+The Waismann Method® requires a total of 5 to a 10-day inpatient stay.
+Although rapid detox is a quick method, there are pre and post-procedure care that cannot be eliminated without jeopardizing patients’ safety and effectiveness of the treatment.